 - If the poem is written in free verse, be sure to speed up and slow down naturally, as if you were speaking to a friend.

-4. Is the poem written as sentences?
+- Is the poem written as sentences?
 If so, be sure to also use sentence intonation.
-Let the questions become questions, exclamations be exclamations, and declarations be declarations.
+Let the questions become questions, exclamations become exclamations, and declarations become declarations.

-5. Use emotion.
+- Use emotion.
 Is the author depressed, furious, or joyful?
 Show it in your speech and actions.
-Your emotion will help dictate your listeners emotions.
+Your emotion will help dictate your listener’s emotions.